Invicara/Twinit-App-Template-Portfolio/docs/developer guide/README.md

 ## Consuming Updates to the Quick Model View Twinit Application Template

+The Quick Model View Twinit Application Template will be updated with new features and capabilities in the future.
+The template has a built in mechanism for consuming those updates and rolling them out to all of your projects.

+When the first update is released, refer back to this section for instructions on how you can consume the template changes.

 ## Gain In-Depth Knowledge of the Application Template

 ## Customizing, Theming, and Extending the Application Template